corgrath/abandoned-planemo.js/README.md

 Downloading and running Planemo
 -------------------------------------------------

- 1. Planemo runs on Node.js, so make sure you have that [installed][20].
+Planemo runs on Node.js, so make sure you have that [installed][20].
 If you want to contribute you need to have [Git installed][21] as well.

- * You can download Planemo in three different ways:

-    * Via [npm][10] by typing `npm install planemo` (preferred way)
+### Via npm (preferred way for end users)

+Since Planemo is [published on npm][28], you maybe simply type `npm install planemo`.
+This should download Planemo and all its dependencies.

+To start Planemo you may simply type `cd node_modules/planemo/ && node planemo <configuration file>`.

+### Via git clone (preferred way for plugin developers)

-    * Via Git by typing `git clone git@github.com:corgrath/planemo-open-source-software-quality-platform.git`
+You can clone the Git project directly by typing `git clone git@github.com:corgrath/planemo-open-source-software-quality-platform.git`.

+After it you need to install the Node.js dependencies with `npm install`.

+Now you should be able to start Planemo using a [configuration file][23] by using the command `node planemo <configuration file>`

+### Download as a ZIP file (preferred way for people who really like ZIP files)

-    * Via [GitHub][04] by downloading the whole project and extracting the ZIP file (there is a button on the page)
+On the Planemo GitHub page there is a button on the page with the text *"Download ZIP"*.

- * Once downloaded, install all the Node dependencies by typing in `npm install`.
+After it you need to install the Node.js dependencies with `npm install`.

- * Now you should be able to start Planemo using a [configuration file][23] by using the command `node planemo <configuration file>`
+Now you should be able to start Planemo using a [configuration file][23] by using the command `node planemo <configuration file>`